The one thing missing from this guide right now is tracking work in an Agile way. I plan to add that later.

 - Build Triggered by mainline and feature branch changes.
 Build in clean environment, run unit tests, create deployment package.

-- TDD Always runs and fully automated.
+- Integration Always runs and fully automated.
 Environment is created and deployed to from scratch.
 Automated integration tests run.
+Jeffrey Palermo calls this the TDD stage.

-- UAT Runs if mainline changes and TDD succeeds.
+- UAT There are many kinds of UAT environments: QA, user acceptance, security, performance.
+Runs if mainline changes and Integration succeeds.
 Existing environments deployed to.
 Some automated testing.
-Users perform acceptance tests.

 - Prod Runs if UAT succeeds and deployment is approved.
 Existing environment deployed to.
 Some automated smoke testing.
 Can require approval.